 Suction pressure will vary with load conditions.
 Suction pressure normally ranges from 58 psi to 75 psi (405 kPa to 517 kPa).

 10.6.2 Refrigeration Discharge Pressure

-The discharge pressure will vary greatly with load and ambient conditions.
-See Table 10.1 on the facing page.
-The high pressure switch shuts down the compressor at its cut out setting.
+The discharge pressure will vary greatly with load and ambient conditions, see Table 10.2 below.
+The high pressure switch shuts down the compressor at its cut-out setting.